Mission: Impossible 2: Critical response

-Review aggregation website Rotten Tomatoes indicates Mission: Impossible 2 has an overall approval rating of 57% based on 209 reviews, with an average rating of 5.9/10.
+Review aggregation website Rotten Tomatoes indicates Mission: Impossible 2 has an overall approval rating of 58% based on 208 reviews, with an average rating of 5.9/10.
 The site's critical consensus reads, "Your cranium may crave more substance, but your eyes will feast on the amazing action sequences."
 Metacritic assigned the film a weighted average score of 59 out of 100, based on 40 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, down from the first film's "B+".

 Roger Ebert of the Chicago Sun-Times awarded the film three out of four stars, stating "if the first movie was entertaining as sound, fury, and movement, this one is more evolved, more confident, more sure-footed in the way it marries minimal character development to seamless action."
-Shawn Levy of The Oregonian gave the film a B+, stating that "if you've ever wished that a really good action director -- John Woo, say -- would make a James Bond film, you can stop wishing."
+Shawn Levy of The Oregonian gave the film a "B+", stating that "if you've ever wished that a really good action director -- John Woo, say -- would make a James Bond film, you can stop wishing."
+In a two-and-a-half out of four review, Jeffrey Westhoff of Northwest Herald explained that "if the first Mission: Impossible was confusing because the plot moved too fast, this one is confusing because the plot hardly moves."
 Owen Gleiberman of Entertainment Weekly felt the film was a "throwaway pleasure" but also "a triumph of souped-up action."
+Jack Mathews of New York Daily Times noticed that "there's solid chemistry between Cruise and the stunning Newton, a superb actress previously restricted to such ethnic roles as Sally Hemings in Jefferson in Paris and the title role in Beloved."
 Ella Taylor of LA Weekly said that "every car chase, every plane crash, every potential drop off a cliff is a masterpiece of grace and surprise."
 Desson Howe of The Washington Post said that "[John] Woo [...] takes complete command of the latest technology to create brilliant action sequences."